Enquire About This Tour Code BCU Penguino

 We have plenty of opportunity to trek the many trails in the park.
 Some of the walks are quite demanding, but there is a good range of options for all grades of walkers.
-Options include a full day trek with incredible views of the famous ‘towers’ (this walk can be demanding with the final section walking in scree, however it is well worth it), a full day trek and catamaran trip across Lago Pehoe for a full view of the Grey Glacier and a more sedate three hour scenic boat trip (dependant on boat availability).
-We stay in pre-erected tents in the park with all meals included (you need to bring your own sleeping bag, mattresses are provided).
-Camping in Torres del Paine is a great chance to explore pristine wilderness and enjoy the great outdoors.
+Options include a full day trek with incredible views of the famous ‘towers’ (this walk can be demanding with the final section walking in scree, however it is well worth it), and you can take a catamaran trip across Lago Pehoe for a full view of the Grey Glacier or a more sedate three hour scenic boat trip (dependant on boat availability).
+We stay in tents just outside the park, with all meals included.
+Mattresses are provided, and we recommend passengers bring their own sleeping bag.
+Sleeping bags can be rented from your tour leader for US$30 for the 3 nights, however this depends on availability.

 Included Excursions: Entry to Torres del Paine National Park